Loading data...

 Withdrawal

-Removal of funds from a protocol, wallet, or exchange.
+Process of removing assets from a platform, protocol, or financial position.

 Wrapped Token